 Abstract.
-Rapid urbanisation in the state of Selangor, Malaysia have led to a change in the land use, the physical properties of basins, vegetation cover and impermeable surface water.
-These changes have affected the pattern and processes of the hydrological cycle resulting in the ability of the basin region to store water supply to decline.
-Reliability on water supply from rivers basin depends on their low flow characteristics.
-The impacts of minimum storage on hydrological drought are yet to be

-- 15 incorporated and assessed.
-Thus, this study aims to understand the concept of low flow, drought characteristics, and the predictive significance of river storage-draft rates in managing sustainable water catchment.
-In this study, the long-term streamflow data of 40-years from seven stations in Selangor were used, and the streamflow trends were analysed.
-Low flow frequency analysis was derived using the Weibull plotting position and four specific frequency distributions.
-Maximum likelihood was used to parameterise, while Kolmogorov-Smirnov tests were used to evaluate their fit to the dataset.
-The mass - 20 curve was used to quantify the minimum storage draft-rate required to maintain the 50% mean annual flow for 10-years recurrence interval of low flow.
-Next, low flow river discharges were analysed using 7-day mean annual minimum while drought event was determined using the 90th percentile (Q90) as the threshold level.
+Rapid urbanization in the state of Selangor, Malaysia, has led to a change in the land use, physical properties of basins, vegetation cover and impermeable surface water.
+These changes have affected the pattern and processes of the hydrological cycle, resulting in the ability of the basin region to store water supply to decline.
+Reliability on water supply from river basins depends on their low-flow characteristics.
+The impacts of minimum storage on hydrological drought are yet to be incorporated and assessed.
+Thus, this study aims to understand the concept of low-flow drought characteristics and the predictive significance of river storage draft rates in managing sustainable water catchment.
+In this study, the long-term streamflow data of 40 years from seven stations in Selangor were used, and the streamflow trends were analyzed.
+Low-flow frequency analysis was derived using the Weibull plotting position and four specific frequency distributions.
+Maximum likelihood was used to parameterize, while Kolmogorov-Smirnov tests were used to evaluate their fit to the dataset.
+The mass curve was used to quantify the minimum storage draft rate required to maintain the 50 % mean annual flow for the 10-year recurrence interval of low flow.
+Next, low-flow river discharges were analyzed using the 7 d mean annual minimum, while the drought event was determined using the 90th percentile (Q{90}) as the threshold level.
 The inter-event time and moving average was employed to remove the dependent and minor droughts in determining the drought characteristics.
-The result of the study shows that the Log-normal (2P) distribution was found to be the best fit for low flow frequency analysis to derive low flow - 25 return period.
+The result of the study shows that the lognormal (2P) distribution was found to be the best fit for low-flow frequency analysis to derive the lowflow return period.
 This analysis reveals September to December to be a critical period in river water storage to sustain the water availability during low flow in a 10-year occurrence interval.
-These findings indicated the hydrological droughts have generally become more critical in the availability of rivers to sustain water demand during low flows.
-These results can help in emphasising the natural flow of water to provide water supply for continuous use during low flow.
+These findings indicated that hydrological droughts have generally become more critical in the availability of rivers to sustain water demand during low flows.
+These results can help in emphasizing the natural flow of water to provide water supply for continuous use during low flow.